-We fitted the models using rstan package (Stan Development Team, 2016a) in R (R Core Team, 2015) with four chains and 2000 iterations, half of which were the burn-in or warm-up phase.
-In order to assess convergence, we verified that the \hat{R} s were close to one, and we also visually inspected the chains (Gelman, Carlin, et al., 2014).
+We fit the models using rstan package (Stan Development Team, 2017, version 2.15.1) in R (R Core Team, 2015) with four chains and 3000 iterations, half of which were the burnin or warm-up phase.
+In order to assess convergence, we verified that the potential scale reduction factors, \hat{R} s, of the parameters were close to one, and we also visually inspected the chains (Gelman, Carlin, et al., 2014, section 11.4).
+This indicates that the chains have mixed and they are transversing the same distribution.
 When needed, we also increased the maximum tree-depth and the adaptation parameter δ of the sampler to eliminate divergent transition and achieve convergence.
-We also verified that we could recover the parameters from the models using fake data simulation (Gelman & Hill, 2007).6
+We also verified that we could recover the parameters from the models using fake-data simulation (Gelman & Hill, 2007), see Appendix C.3